ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 Deleting a document that owns a manually-created revision will not move the revision to the revisions bin.

-* a `delete revision` will Not be created.
+* A `delete revision` will Not be created.
-* manual revisions will not be kept in the revisions bin.
+* Manual revisions will not be kept in the revisions bin.

 {NOTE/}